 Laser Hair Removal Side Effect 4– Changes in Skin Texture

 Some laser hair removal patients have noticed that their skin had a slight change in texture after the laser hair removal.
 Sometimes it makes the skin feel a bit tougher.
 This is just a reaction that some people’s skin has to the lasers, and sometimes it may be a permanent change.
 It is a good idea to have just a small area treated first to see how your skin may react to it before you have a large area treated.

 Laser Hair Removal Side Effect 5 – Blistering of the Skin

 If you have really sensitive skin, you may notice small blisters after the procedure.
 This usually happens with people who have a lighter complexion.
 This is due to the fact that this skin is usually more sensitive to the lasers.
 The strength of the laser is also important to consider.
 If the person who is doing the treatment is not well trained in laser hair removal, and they use a laser machine that is too strong for the skin tone, then the chance of blisters will be higher.

 Laser Hair Removal Side Effect 6 – Scarring in Rare Instances

 In rare instances, scarring can occur.
 Again, this is why you need to have a test procedure done first to see how your skin will react.
-The scarring is much more common in at home hair removal jobs, rather than when it is left up to an expert.
+The scarring is much more common in at-home hair removal jobs, rather than when it is left up to an expert.
 If you have skin that is prone to scarring, then you will definitely need to be careful when it comes to laser hair removal.
-Sometimes scarring is the inevitable.
+Sometimes scarring is inevitable.